dvxdco/wander-scripts/README.md

 # wander-scripts
-Decoupled scripts for Wander The Resort site
+Scripts for Wander The Resort